 • Bison can be dry aged for up to 14 days, but due to its leanness 7 to 10 days is not uncommon.
 Little to no dry aging usually makes for unacceptable meat.

 For the most part, no. Bison steaks, roasts, stews, burgers and the like, all require slightly different cooking techniques than is the case for beef.

 Bison's lower fat content is one reason why special cooking considerations have to be made.

 But there is one other reason why slightly different cooking techniques are necessary, especially in the case of roasts or stews cut from the hip, leg, or shoulder regions.
 The muscles in these regions are known as 'working' muscles, and they can really work in the case of bison.
 A bison's musculature is designed to allow them to move much more quickly when compared to cows.
 Bison muscle density in these regions is similar to members of the deer family-another group of animals designed to move very quickly when necessary.
 For best results, stews and roasts require longer & lower heat cooking than beef.
 Often reheating is necessary, that way the most tender and flavorful results are realized.

 However, beef recipes can be substituted in cases where ground meat is used in soups, chilies, and some casserole recipes.

 It can be, but only in certain situations.

-But due to bison's low fat content and its musculature, the shoulder does not make satisfactory 'pulled' meat.
+We've had success with meatballs and smoked jerky.
+(NOTE: Recipes will be posted asap) Due to bison's low fat content and its musculature, the shoulder does not make satisfactory 'pulled' meat.

-For great 'pulled' meat always go with pork.
+• For great 'pulled' meat always go with pork.

-For Montreal smoked meat, a well-marbled fattier beef brisket is superior to the much leaner bison brisket.
+• For Montreal smoked meat, a well-marbled fattier beef brisket is superior to the much leaner bison brisket.